 Responsibility for the ferry passage had been transferred from the various individuals into the hands of a Board of Trustees in 1810.
 They ordered improvements to the service and to the various landing places on each side of the Firth to cater for the ever increasing number of passengers and vehicles.
 As early as 1929 a report on the possibility of a road crossing was produced, but the ferries continued until the Forth Road Bridge was opened by Queen Elizabeth in 1964, bringing to an end the traditional ferry passage.

 As a desirable residential area, the town has expanded appreciably in the last several decades but without losing its significant charm and quality.
-Today the ancient Royal Burgh of Queensferry is a community offering a unique glimpse of times past, as well as the fabulous prospect of two of the world’s engineering masterpieces.
+Today the ancient Royal Burgh of Queensferry is a community offering a unique glimpse of times past, as well as the fabulous prospect of three of the world’s engineering masterpieces.